Unextendible entangled bases and more nonlocality with less entanglement: Results

-\begin{proof} If an UEB consisting the states in (\ref{eq1}) is conclusively distinguishable by LOCC, then every state in it will be conclusively identifiable by LOCC.
-In particular, $\ket{\psi_1}$ will be conclusively identified by LOCC, from among the states in the UEB.
+\begin{proof} If an UEB consisting the states in (\ref{eq1}) is unambiguously distinguishable by LOCC, then every state in it will be unambiguously identifiable by LOCC.
+In particular, $\ket{\psi_1}$ will be unambiguously identified by LOCC, from among the states in the UEB.
 Then, there will exist a product state which has nonzero overlap with $\ket{\psi_1}$, whereas the same product state must have zero overlap with the other two states $\ket{\psi_2}$ and $\ket{\psi_3}$.
 Clearly, the product state must belong to the subspace spanned by $\ket{\psi_1}$ and $\ket{11}$.
 But it is possible to show explicitly that this subspace contains only one product state, viz. $\ket{11}$, which is orthogonal to $\ket{\psi_1}$.
-This implies that \(|\psi_i\rangle\) cannot be conclusively locally distinguished when the state sent is promised to be from the set \(\{|\psi_i\rangle\}_{i=1}^3\).
-This is a contradiction, implying that the original assumption that \(\{|\psi_i\rangle\}_{i=1}^3\) can be conclusively distinguished by LOCC was not correct.
+This implies that \(|\psi_i\rangle\) cannot be unambiguously locally distinguished when the state sent is promised to be from the set \(\{|\psi_i\rangle\}_{i=1}^3\).
+This is a contradiction, implying that the original assumption that \(\{|\psi_i\rangle\}_{i=1}^3\) can be unambiguously distinguished by LOCC was not correct.
 Hence, the proof. \end{proof}

 Consider now the following points that we gather from the preceding two propositions. \begin{itemize} \item {\it More nonlocality in sets of Proposition~\ref{prop2} than those in Proposition~\ref{prop1}:} The sets of states considered in the Propositions \ref{prop1} and \ref{prop2} are equally nonlocal when considered with respect to perfect discrimination by LOCC, as in both cases, they cannot be perfectly distinguished by LOCC~\cite{Walgate02}.
-But the setting of conclusive state discrimination under LOCC provides us the privilege to put a hierarchy among the sets.
-Precisely, we can claim that the sets of Proposition \ref{prop2} are \emph{more nonlocal} compared to those of Proposition \ref{prop1}, because the former are not conclusively distinguishable under LOCC while the latter are.
+But the setting of unambiguous state discrimination under LOCC provides us the privilege to put a hierarchy among the sets.
+Precisely, we can claim that the sets of Proposition \ref{prop2} are \emph{more nonlocal} compared to those of Proposition \ref{prop1}, because the former are not unambiguously distinguishable under LOCC while the latter are.

 \item {\it Less entanglement in sets of Proposition~\ref{prop2} than those in Proposition~\ref{prop1}:} The average entanglement contents of the sets\footnote{The average entanglement content of a set is the mean of the amounts of entanglement contained in the states of the set.} in Proposition \ref{prop2} are strictly less than the average entanglement content of the sets of Proposition \ref{prop1}, as the latter contains maximally entangled states, while the former does not. \end{itemize}